avihut/NetHealthUtil/README.md

+_A solution to a home exercise_

 # Network Health Utility

 A utility for inspecting current communication status to network locations by checking their visible IP addresses, connection latency and the download speed from them.

-The utility is meant to be oeprable from the command line:
+The utility is meant to be operable from the command line:

 ```
 nethealth --tests-file FILE [--results-file FILE]
 ```

-The utlity expects a tests JSON file containing a network health tests configuration.
+The utility expects a tests JSON file containing a network health tests configuration.
 This is the only way to indicate to the utility what tests will actually run.
-Human readable description of the progress of the utility will be printed to the standard output.
+A human-readable description of the progress of the utility will be printed to the standard output.

 Actual results will be saved to a results file in JSON format if a path is given.
-If the file already contains existing results, new results will be appended in the end.
+If the file already contains existing results, new results will be appended at the end.
 If comparable the difference between the new results and the previous will be written to the standard output.

 Table of contents
 =================